VUEngine/vuengine.github.io/documentation/user-guide/game-levels.md

 # Game Levels

-Sprites already help to avoid mixing data with game logic with hardware management, but they are still somehow “low level” objects.
-Games are not composed of Sprites, but of game objects, some of which have a visual representation, some of which don’t (a trigger, for example).
+`Sprite`s already help to avoid mixing data with game logic with hardware management, but they are still somehow “low level” objects.
+Games are not composed of `Sprite`s, but of game objects, some of which have a visual representation, some of which don’t (a trigger, for example).

-VUEngine implements Stages as collections of a specific type of Entity: Actors.
+VUEngine implements `Stage`s as collections of a specific type of `Entity`: `Actor`s.

 ## Entity

-A Entity is a ListenerObject, so it can send and receive messages and it can listen for and fire events.
+A `Entity` is a `ListenerObject`, so it can send and receive messages and it can listen for and fire events.
 It adds to it a 3D transformation, which describes a position, a rotation (euclidean only) and a scale in 3D space, and declares and implements some methods that operate on that transformation.
-Finally, it supports the attachment of Components to it.
-Components can be VisualComponents, like Sprites and Wireframes; BehavioralComponents, like steering behaviors; PhysicalComponents or ColliderComponents.
+Finally, it supports the attachment of `Component`s to it. `Component`s can be visual components, like `Sprite`s and `Wireframe`s; behavioral components, like steering behaviors; physical components or collision components.

-The Entity class is abstract, therefore there can not be pure instances of it.
+The `Entity` class is abstract, therefore there can not be pure instances of it.

 ## Container

-Containers are Entitys that implement parenting by adding a local transformation relative to that of a parent Container.
+`Container`s are a special type of `Entity` that implement parenting by adding a local transformation relative to that of a parent `Container`.
 They are the means by which the engine implements the composite pattern.

-Containers can have children Containers, grandchildren Containers, grand-grandchildren Containers, etc.
+`Container`s can have children `Container`s, grandchildren `Container`s, grand-grandchildren `Container`s, etc.

-The engine takes care of keeping up to date the Containers’ transformation by concatenating their local transformations to their reference environment, which is the global transformation of the parent Container.
+The engine takes care of keeping up to date the `Container`s’ transformation by concatenating their local transformations to their reference environment, which is the global transformation of the parent `Container`.

-Containers can forward or block the flow of logic towards their children.
+`Container`s can forward or block the flow of logic towards their children.
 They can propagate messages to them too.

-Containers are abstract too.
+`Container`s are abstract too.
 So they are not used nor instantiated directly.

 ## Stage

-At the root of the hierarchy of Containers, sits an instance of the Stage class.
-A Stage is the first type of Container and Entity that can be instantiated.
-It only allows instances of another specific type of Container as children: Actors.
-The Stage implements the logic to stream in and out Actors and is the proxy through which the GameState accesses the Actors in a game level.
+At the root of the hierarchy of `Container`s, sits an instance of the `Stage` class.
+A `Stage` is the first type of `Container` and `Entity` that can be instantiated.
+It only allows instances of another specific type of Container as children: `Actor`s.
+The `Stage` implements the logic to stream in and out `Actor`s and is the proxy through which the `GameState` accesses the `Actor`s in a game level.

-Being instantiable, the Stage has its own StageSpec to initialize it.
-Among a lot of other things, it has an option array of ActorSpecs that define the Actors that will populate the Stage:
+Being instantiable, the `Stage` has its own **StageSpec** to initialize it.
+Among a lot of other things, it has an option array of **ActorSpecs** that define the `Actor`s that will populate the `Stage`:

 ```cpp
 PositionedActorROMSpec StageActorsSpecs[] =